-Chris Moore of the Comet Research Group rebuts Boslough's pseudoskepticism (again!)
+Chris Moore of the Comet Research Group rebuts Boslough's pseudoskepticism (updated May 2026)

-Recently, Mark Boslough (who else?) wrote yet another scathing piece about the Comet Research Group and the Younger Dryas Impact Hypothesis (YDIH) in the Skeptical Enquirer (he's a long time member of their college).
+Recently, Mark Boslough wrote yet another scathing piece about the Comet Research Group and the Younger Dryas Impact Hypothesis (YDIH) in the Skeptical Enquirer (he's a long time member of their college).

 The Problem with Inadequately Reviewed Fringe Science | Skeptical Inquirer

-In it, he holds himself judge and jury for an entire field of science; namely extraterrestrial impacts.
-Indeed, he infers the YDIH is is worse than pseudoscience; he regards it as a massive fraud, similar to Piltdown Man x 100.
+In it, he infers the YDIH is is worse than pseudoscience; he regards it as a massive fraud, similar to Piltdown Man x 100.

 Peer review and the pillar of salt: a case study - James Lawrence Powell, 2023

 Boslough's approach is itself Pseudoskepticism.
-It is not how we do, of should do, science.
+It is not how we do, or should do, science.

 The fact is, hundreds of articles in peer reviewed journals have published data supporting the YDIH.
 While dozens of articles, usually involving Boslough, have adressed their supposed deficienceies, including the most recent "Comprehensive Refutation",